B.A., Theater Arts, Trinity College, 1975

 Following a move to Michigan in 1991, Professor Campbell continued to practice business, real estate, and government law.
 She was also a hearing referee for the Michigan Civil Rights Commission, served as a prosecutor, taught as an adjunct faculty member at universities and law schools, and became deeply involved in children's law and policy.
 In 2003, after Campbell served on two gubernatorial transition teams (Public Safety and Children & Families) Michigan’s Governor appointed her as Deputy Director of the State of Michigan's Department of Human Services, in charge of human services policy.
 She finished her time in Michigan as Director of the Bay County Public Defender's Office.

-Professor Campbell is former chair of the Michigan Bar’s Children’s Law Section, and served on various task forces and workgroups of the Michigan Supreme Court Administrator's Office, including the Chief Justice's Adoptions Committee, the Attorney ad hoc Committee of the Foster Care Review Board, and the Permanency Planning Mediation Project.
-She was also a member of the Governor's Task Force on Children's Justice, and the Governor's Finance Committee.
+Professor Campbell is a former chair of the Michigan Bar’s Children’s Law Section, and served on various task forces and workgroups of the Michigan Supreme Court Administrator's Office, including the Chief Justice's Adoptions Committee, the Attorney ad hoc Committee of the Foster Care Review Board, and the Permanency Planning Mediation Project.
+She was also a member of the Governor's Task Force on Children's Justice and the Governor's Finance Committee.

 Professor Campbell is founding Secretary of the Southwestern Inn of Court, and a Board Member at SlaveFree Today, based in Atlanta Georgia.
 SlaveFree Today is dedicated to research, theory, and practical application to eradicate slavery.
 Its journal is a unique nexus of critical thought for all fields relating to understanding and combating modern enslavement and human trafficking.
 Campbell also coaches a Southwestern Moot Court Team.
 She is a conference committee member for Global Legal Skills, a writer and committee member for the Legal Writing Institute's LWI Lives, active Lifetime Member of Scribes for Legal Writers, and former Editorial Board Member of the Michigan Child Welfare Law Journal.
 Her publications and presentation topics include Juvenile Justice, Foster Care, International Treatment of Children, Human Trafficking, Peacemaking, Language and Communication, and various aspects of the Scholarship of Teaching and Learning.